Medishare Insurance: Christian Healthcare in 2026

 What happens if Medishare doesn't pay my medical bills?

-Since sharing is voluntary with no legal obligation, you remain responsible for unpaid medical bills.
+Since sharing is voluntary with no legal obligation, you remain solely responsible for unpaid medical bills at all times.
 This is a key risk difference from traditional insurance.

 Does Medishare cover routine checkups and preventive care?